emmabeanween/php-chat/README.md

 # php-chat
-A very simple php chat that uses a short snippet of AJAX + JQuery to load chat messages without refreshing the page.
+A very simple chat that uses a short snippet of AJAX + JQuery to load chat messages without refreshing the page.